 In general, the closer a diamond’s proportions are to the ideal standard for its particular cut, the more valuable the diamond is.

-Diamond Carat Weight and Appraised Value
+Diamond Carat Weight and Appraisal Value

 Carat weight is simply the mass of a diamond expressed in carats.
 One carat is equal to 200 mg, or 0.2 g.